 Client: HP Spectroscopy GmbH

-HP Spectroscopy required a complete, production-grade software suite for their hiXAS system, a turn-key instrument for laboratory-based X-ray Absorption Spectroscopy (XAS).
+HP Spectroscopy needed a complete software suite for their hiXAS system, a turn-key instrument for laboratory-based X-ray Absorption Spectroscopy (XAS).
+I was responsible for the full software stack over several years, working with the company's physicists.

-- Full-Stack Development: The system was built from the ground up as a multi-layered C++ application with a Qt/QML front-end, supported by a Python ecosystem for data analysis scripting.
+- Full-Stack Development: A multi-layered C++ application with a Qt/QML front-end, supported by a Python ecosystem for data analysis scripting.

-- Complex Hardware Integration: Core modules were developed to provide robust, low-level control for a diverse set of hardware components, including multiple motor controllers (OWIS, PS90), scientific detectors (DECTRIS, Greateyes), and cameras.
+- Hardware Integration: Low-level control for motor controllers (OWIS, PS90), scientific detectors (DECTRIS, Greateyes), and cameras, developed in coordination with the hardware team.

-- International Support: The role included providing expert-level remote diagnostics and support for instruments deployed at research facilities internationally.
+- International Support: Remote diagnostics and support for instruments deployed at research facilities internationally, working directly with scientists on-site.

 • Official Product Page: hiXAS - Laboratory X-ray Absorption Spectrometer